 Parties included a dance floor and DJs, catered food, amateur performances, cuddle spaces for intimate activity, and a separate dungeon for kinky activity so that non-kinky folks could choose whether they wanted to see what was going on.
 Every party also had a blue room – a chill-out space where no sexual activity was allowed so that people could take a break if needed.
 Our events were not orgies.
 They were simply a safe and creative space provided for consensual activities between adults.

-When we started The Impropriety Society™, my two partners and I really had no idea what we were getting into.
-As one of my partners would repeatedly lament, we just wanted to throw fun sexy parties.
-But because there is so much shame in sexuality, we were called to do more.
-Deep questions around inclusion and belonging came to the surface regularly.
-Early on, as we faced complex emotional issues around identity and acceptance with both guests and volunteers, we chose to operate from a set of core values that included love, transparency, holding safe and brave space, and most importantly – radical inclusion.
-We practiced radical inclusion with people of different body types; with disabilities, chronic illnesses, behavioral issues and mental health challenges; people with unusual and taboo interests; single men who were perceived as “creepy” (which usually translates to someone who is socially awkward and/or insecure); and even people who publicly attacked us (it’s amazing how you can disarm people through love and transparency).
+When we started this endeavor, the three of us really had no idea what we were getting into.
+As one of my partners would repeatedly say, we just wanted to throw fun sexy parties.
+Instead, because there is so much shame in sexuality, we birthed a radically inclusive community where deep questions around inclusion and belonging came to the surface regularly.

+With the Vibes crew, a modified Vibes training for all staff, and the commitment to operate from our core values (including love and service to the greatest good), we invited people out of isolation and fear into love and acceptance.
+We practiced radical inclusion with people of different body types, with disabilities, chronic illnesses, and mental health challenges, people with unusual and taboo interests, single men who were perceived as “creepy” (which usually translates to someone who is socially awkward and/or insecure), and even people who publicly attacked us (it’s amazing how you can disarm people through love and transparency).